Helen1987/CarND-Behavioral-Cloning-P3/writeup_template.md

 ####2.
 Attempts to reduce overfitting in the model

 To smooth my car behavior I use L2 regularization.
 I use only one `Dropout` layer to prevent overvitting.
 It is enough for model to drive.
-Car was trained on small balanced dataset from udacity data, a part from the rest data was used for validation set.
-On udacity data car drives backwards, so t1 is considered to be test track.

 ####3.
 Model parameter tuning